arcturo/library/coffeescript/chapters/07_the_bad_parts.md

 #The un-fixed parts

 Whilst CoffeeScript goes some length to solving some of JavaScript's design flaws, it can only go so far.
+As I mentioned previously, CoffeeScript's strictly limited to static analysis by design, and doesn't do any runtime checking for performance reasons.
+CoffeeScript uses a straight source-to-source compiler, the idea being that every CoffeeScript statement results in a equivalent JavaScript statement.
+CoffeeScript doesn't provide an abstraction over any of JavaScript's keywords, such as `typeof`, and as such some design flaws in JavaScript's design also apply to CoffeeScript.

+In the previous sections we covered some design flaws in JavaScript that CoffeeScript fixes.
+Now let's talk about some of JavaScript's flaws that CoffeeScript can't fix.

 ##Using eval